jgeumlek/WiimoteGlue/README.md

 That is outside the scope of this.
 Your bluetooth system handles this.
 This software assumes your bluetooth stack and kernel wiimote driver are already working and usable.

+See https://wiki.archlinux.org/index.php/XWiimote for more information on connecting wiimotes.

+Note that this uses xwiimote and the kernel driver, not one of the various wiimote libraries like cwiid that do handle connections, so the info on https://wiki.archlinux.org/index.php/Wiimote is not applicable.
+To use Wiimoteglue, use XWiimote; do not use cwiid and wminput.

+Aside from seeing the device entries get created by the kernel driver, a successful connection can be seen by the Wiimote LEDs switching to having just the left-most one lit.
+Prior to that, all 4 LEDs will be blinking while the wiimote is in sync mode.

 I have had some confusing experience of the wiimote connections sometimes consistently failing then magically working when I try later.
 I've also seen an unrelated issue when repeatedly and quickly disconnecting and reconnecting a controller.
 These are once again, outside the scope of WiimoteGlue.

+In the former case, the bluetooth connection fails.
+In the latter issue, the connection succeeds, but the no kernel devices are created.
+It seemed like the wiimote connected and was on, but all 4 of its LEDs were off since the kernel driver never set them.

 ###My classic controller d-pad is acting like arrow keys?